Back to Wyoming

 Plain English Breakdown

-The bill prohibits government entities from using artificial intelligence to calculate social scores or identify individuals through biometric data without consent.
+The bill prohibits government entities from using artificial intelligence to calculate social scores or identify individuals through biometric data without consent, with certain exceptions.

 What This Bill Does

-• Prohibits government agencies from creating, developing, or using AI systems to assign social scores based on behavior or personal characteristics.
+• Prohibits government agencies from creating or using AI systems that assign social scores based on personal behavior or characteristics.

-• Bans the use of AI by government to identify individuals using biometric data like fingerprints or iris scans without their permission.
+• Bans the use of AI by governments for identifying people using biometric data like fingerprints or facial recognition without their permission.

 Who It Names or Affects